 The last few days I’ve been working on subsurface scattering and skin shading in my renderer.
 This is a ray traced solution, so I simulate how every ray of light bounce around hitting particles inside the skin before leaving.
 I exported the highest detail level of the model from zbrush, since I wanted to see how the small details react to the light.
 The model in this image has more than 19 million polygons.

 I made an entry for Ludum Dare 38.
 This time I had the monday off, so I decided to do the jam so I’d have three days instead of two.
 The theme was “A Small World”.
-I really felt like doing an action adventure game, so I thought I’d make the beginning of one, and then wherever you went you’d just find the end of the world instead of the epic adventures you’d hoped for.
+I really felt like doing an action adventure game, so I thought I’d make the beginning of one, and then where ever you went you’d just find the end of the world instead of the epic adventures you’d hoped for.

 I wanted to do a more stylized character.
 I thought it would be quicker than making something realistic, but it ended up taking the whole first day since I’m not used to making that kind of models.
 I had to redo the face three times because it became really creepy the first tries.
 In the end, I think it turned out really charming, so I’m happy I spent the time on it.